cardano-foundation/cardano-academy/courses/Staking_Rewards_&_Calculation/Readme.md

 ## Overview

-This folder contains the content for the Academy course [here](https://cardanofoundation.org/academy/course/staking-rewards-calculation)
+This folder contains the content for the Academy course you can find [here](https://cardanofoundation.org/academy/course/staking-rewards-calculation)

 ## How to contribute